-Where the value of Telecommunications, Broadcasting and Electronic (TBE) services supplied to non-taxable customers is less €10,000 in the current and preceding calender year, the supplies will be subject to domestic VAT.
+Where the value of Telecommunications, Broadcasting and Electronic (TBE) services supplied to non-taxable customers is less than €10,000 in the current and preceding calendar year, the supplies will be subject to domestic VAT.

 This threshold is subject to the following conditions:

 - the supplier is established, has a permanent address or is residing in, only one Member State